Skip to content

 • A bin script: bin/<role>.py.
 Imports from agent_runner. ~150-300 lines.

-• A launchd entry: one line in launchd/agents.conf (label, script, schedule, java flag).
+• A scheduler entry: one line in launchd/agents.conf (label, script, schedule, Java flag, log stem, role).

 • (Optional) An IAM identity: if it touches AWS.
 See AWS setup.

-• A row in your fleet’s CLAUDE.md documenting role + trigger + scope.
+• A row in your repo guidance file (AGENTS.md or CLAUDE.md) documenting role + trigger + scope.

 Tutorial for an end-to-end build of one codename.
-Use docs/AGENTS.md for the default cast map and role boundaries.
+The agent fleet page maps the default cast and how the roles hand work to each other.

 • Generic codenames: “agent-1”, “feature-bot”, “the planner”.
 The cast disappears as a forcing function; prompts bloat.